Companies

 transfer is in accordance with the relevant laws applicable to, and relevant

-rules and regulations of, the approved stock exchange on which the shares are
+rules and regulations of, the approved securities exchange on which the shares

 3 Exemption